-- 500IU (D-Gam 50 micrograms/ml solution BPL) - Intramuscular use recommended deltoid - 1500IU (Rhophylac 300 micrograms/2ml CSL Behring) - For intravenous or intramuscular use (by slow injection) - BMI ≥30 IV should be considered Post administration, anti-D will be detected in a patient's antibody screen for several weeks.
+- 500IU (D-Gam 50 micrograms/ml solution BPL) - Intramuscular use recommended deltoid\ - 1500IU (Rhophylac 300 micrograms/2ml CSL Behring) - For intravenous or intramuscular use (by slow injection) - BMI ≥30 IV should be considered \ Please note overweight/obese patients may require intravenous (IV) anti-D. Post administration, anti-D will be detected in a patient's antibody screen for several weeks.
 The timescale depends on the dose used.
-9.1.2 Side effects/reactions - Uncommon chills, fever, headache, malaise, skin reactions - Rare or very rare arthralgia, dyspnoea, hypersensitivity, nausea, tachycardia, vomiting Frequency not known - Intravascular haemolysis.
+9.1.2 Side effects/reactions - Uncommon chills, fever, headache, malaise, skin reactions - Rare or very rare arthralgia, dyspnoea, hypersensitivity, nausea, tachycardia, vomiting.
+Frequency not known - Intravascular haemolysis.
 A period of monitoring for 20 minutes should be carried out post administration including vital signs.
 Administration of any anti-D product should be carried out where emergency equipment is present, and staff are trained and competent to deal with adverse events.
-(Information adapted from: https://bnf.nice.org.uk/drug/anti-d-rh0-immunoglobulin.html) Product specific side effects can be found at the following link: - 500IU - 1500IU 9.2 Human Albumin Solution Human albumin solution (HAS) is a solution that contains albumin, a protein found in human blood plasma.
+(Information adapted from: NICE page on Anti-D (Rh0) immunoglobulin).
+Product specific side effects can be found at the following link: - 500IU - 1500IU 9.2 Human Albumin Solution Human albumin solution (HAS) is a solution that contains albumin, a protein found in human blood plasma.
 Albumin is the most abundant protein in plasma and plays various essential roles in the body, including maintaining colloidal osmotic pressure, transporting hormones and other substances, and regulating blood volume.
-HAS may be indicated for use in treatment such as burns and hyproproteinaemia but should not be used to "correct" the low serum albumin level associated with acute or chronic illness.
+HAS may be indicated for use in treatment such as burns and hypoproteinaemia but should not be used to "correct" the low serum albumin level associated with acute or chronic illness.
 9.2.1 Administration Preparations of HAS available are:

-- 20% solution in 100 mL clinical use is in treatment of hypoproteinaemic oedema with nephrotic syndrome and for patients with ascites in chronic liver disease. - 4.5%/5% solution in 100, 250 and 500 mls clinical use is for acute volume replacement.
-HAS should be administered via an intravenous fluid administration set with a 15μm filter; a blood transfusion administration set is NOT required.
-(2) 9.2.2 Side effects/reactions Rare or very rare - fever, flushing, nausea, shock, urticaria Administration should occur where active monitoring, including vital signs, can be carried out and staff are trained to respond to adverse events and can access emergency equipment.
-(Information adapted from from https://bnf.nice.org.uk/drug/albumin-solution.html) Follow this link for product-specific side effects.
+- 20% solution in 100 mL clinical use is in treatment of hypoproteinaemia oedema with nephrotic syndrome and for patients with ascites in chronic liver disease. - 4.5%/ 5% solution in 100, 250 and 500 mL clinical use is for acute volume replacement.
+HAS should be administered via an intravenous fluid administration set with a 15μm filter, a blood transfusion administration set is NOT required.(2) 9.2.2 Side effects/reactions Rare or very rare - fever, flushing, nausea, shock, urticaria Administration should occur where active monitoring, including vital signs, can be carried out and staff are trained to respond to adverse events and can access emergency equipment.
+(Information adapted from https://bnf.nice.org.uk/drug/albumin-solution.html) Follow this link for product-specific side effects.